Kotlin DSL

 Status Code

-then("the response is successful") {
+afterwards("the response is successful") {

 statusCode(200) // Exact match